go-while/nntp-mongodb-storage/README.md

 } // end type MongoDelRequest struct
 ```

 - `[]*Msgidhash`: A slice of pointers to string, representing a list of MessageIDHashes for which articles are requested.
 Each MessageIDHash uniquely identifies an article in the MongoDB collection.
-This field allows the `mongoWorker_Reader` to know which articles to retrieve from the database.

 - `[]*MongoArticle`: This is a slice of pointers to `MongoArticle` objects.
 It can hold multiple pointers to `MongoArticle` objects, allowing for the representation of multiple articles that are fetched from the database.